askfrsltn/skills_profile_dashboard/README.md

             $("#name1").text(loginObject.name);//name to second page id

 ##### MODALS:
-- **Modal Interactivity** - warning to a user when s/he decides to leave scoring page navigating to dashboard and when s/he wants to navigate from dashboard to the login page:
+- **Modal Interactivity** - warning to a user when s/he decides to leave scoring page navigating to the dashboard and when s/he wants to navigate from dashboard to the login page:

         // a. back to login
         $("#login-button").click(function(){